 Massachusetts | Apr 19, 1775 - Mar 17, 1776

 Washington's line surrounded the city, from Roxbury to Cambridge.
 Skirmishing between both sides heated shortly after Washington's arrival.
-Parties of Continentals assailed British outposts on Boston Neck and a raiding party captured the lighthouse on Great Brewster Island.
+Parties of Continentals assailed British outposts on Boston Neck, and a raiding party captured the lighthouse on Great Brewster Island.
 An American force captured and then fortified Ploughed Hill at the end of August.

 Both sides huddled in their defenses as the New England winter approached.
 Still, Washington remained focused on taking the city.
-To that end, he dispatched Boston native Henry Knox to Fort Ticonderoga, to retrieve artillery captured that spring.
+To that end, he dispatched Boston native Henry Knox to Fort Ticonderoga to retrieve artillery captured that spring.
 Knox arrived in early December and began his return trek with fifty-seven guns of various types and calibers in tow.

-The artillery gave Washington a decided advantage over Howe and eliminated the inherent risk involved with a massive assault.
+The artillery gave Washington an advantage over Howe and eliminated the inherent risk of a massive assault.
 On February 16, 1776, Washington called a council of war.
-At the suggestion of his officers, Washington decided to capture Dorchester Heights, place his artillery on the eminence and render Howe's position untenable.
-The operation got underway on the night of March 4 and by dawn the Continentals stood ensconced atop the high ground.
+At the suggestion of his officers, Washington decided to capture Dorchester Heights, placing his artillery on the eminence and rendering Howe's position untenable.
+The operation got underway on March 4, and by dawn, the Continentals stood ensconced atop the high ground.

 Once Washington established his positions along Dorchester Heights, Howe was forced to evacuate Boston earlier than expected.
 As a result, the last of Howe's army boarded transports and departed on March 17.
 Within months, Howe would return and face Washington in a campaign for New York.